 5. Apply for Federal Housing Benefits

+The Federal Housing Benefits provide short-term assistance with rent so you can address other expenses like food, clothing, and childcare.
 Depending on your location, income, and composition, you can get as much as $300 to $475 per month.

-The Canada Greener Homes Grants help Canadians make their homes more energy-efficient while saving money, creating jobs for energy advisors, and fighting climate change.
+- The Canada Greener Homes Grants help Canadians make their homes more energy-efficient while saving money, creating jobs for energy advisors, and fighting climate change.

-The GST/HST New Housing Rebate allows an individual to recover the federal part of the Harmonized Sales Tax (HST) or some of the Goods and Services Tax (GST) for a new home or a substantially removed house.
+- The GST/HST New Housing Rebate allows an individual to recover the federal part of the Harmonized Sales Tax (HST) or some of the Goods and Services Tax (GST) for a new home or a substantially removed house.

-In contrast, the Home Accessibility Tax Credit (HATC) is offered to help make homes safer and accessible for Canadians with disabilities and older adults above 65 years.
+- The Home Accessibility Tax Credit (HATC) is offered to help make homes safer and accessible for Canadians with disabilities and older adults above 65 years.

 6. Apply for Federal Disability Benefits

-Disabilities benefits are tax-free financial payments from the Canadian government for the impacts that a disease or injury can have on your life.
+You can apply for some benefits if you are a Canadian citizen with disabilities and cannot work.
+These disability benefits are tax-free financial payments from the Canadian government for the impacts that a disease or injury can have on your life.

-7. Apply for the Athlete Assistance Program
+9. Apply for the Athlete Assistance Program

+The Athlete Assistance Program (AAP) is a sports funding program the Canadian government provides to assist Canadian athletes.
 If you are an athlete, you can apply for the AAP to relieve yourself of some financial pressure between preparing for and participating in international sports.

 So, if you are living and training in Canada as an athlete, you should jump on this funding program and cash out on some free money from the Canadian Government